ambroiseodt/tsim/README.md

 - [Ambroise Odonnat](https://ambroiseodt.github.io/)

 ## Citation
-If you use our code in your research,  please cite:
+If you find this work useful in your research, please cite:

 ```
 @InProceedings{pmlr-v238-odonnat24a,